Hohenstaufen: Henry VI

 Frederick died in 1190 while on the Third Crusade and was succeeded by his son, Henry VI.
 Elected king even before his father's death, Henry went to Rome to be crowned emperor.
-He married Princess Constance of Sicily, and deaths in his wife's family gave him claim of succession and possession of the Kingdom of Sicily in 1189 and 1194 respectively, a source of vast wealth.
-Henry failed to make royal and Imperial succession hereditary, but in 1196 he succeeded in gaining a pledge that his infant son Frederick would receive the German crown.
+He married Princess Constance of Sicily, and deaths in his wife's family gave him claim of succession and possession of the Kingdom of Sicily in 1189 and 1194, respectively, a source of vast wealth.
+Henry failed to make royal and Imperial succession hereditary, but in 1196, he succeeded in gaining a pledge that his infant son Frederick would receive the German crown.
 Faced with difficulties in Italy and confident that he would realize his wishes in Germany at a later date, Henry returned to the south, where it appeared he might unify the peninsula under the Hohenstaufen name.
 After a series of military victories, however, he fell ill and died of natural causes in Sicily in 1197.
-His underage son Frederick could only succeed him in Sicily and Malta, while in the Empire the struggle between the House of Staufen and the House of Welf erupted once again.
+His underage son Frederick could only succeed him in Sicily and Malta, while in the Empire, the struggle between the House of Staufen and the House of Welf erupted once again.

 Philip of Swabia

-Because the election of a three-year-old boy to be German king appeared likely to make orderly rule difficult, the boy's uncle, Duke Philip of Swabia, brother of late Henry VI, was designated to serve in his place.
-Other factions however favoured a Welf candidate.
+Because the election of a three-year-old boy to be German king appeared likely to make orderly rule difficult, the boy's uncle, Duke Philip of Swabia, brother of the late Henry VI, was designated to serve in his place.
+Other factions however, favoured a Welf candidate.
 In 1198, two rival kings were chosen: the Hohenstaufen Philip of Swabia and the son of the deprived Duke Henry the Lion, the Welf Otto IV.
 A long civil war began; Philip was about to win when he was murdered by the Bavarian count palatine Otto VIII of Wittelsbach in 1208.
 Pope Innocent III initially had supported the Welfs, but when Otto, now sole elected monarch, moved to appropriate Sicily, Innocent changed sides and accepted young Frederick II and his ally, King Philip II of France, who defeated Otto at the 1214 Battle of Bouvines.
 Frederick had returned to Germany in 1212 from Sicily, where he had grown up, and was elected king in 1215.
-When Otto died in 1218, Frederick became the undisputed ruler, and in 1220 was crowned Holy Roman Emperor.
+When Otto died in 1218, Frederick became the undisputed ruler and in 1220 was crowned Holy Roman Emperor.

 Philip changed the coat of arms from a black lion on a gold shield to three leopards, probably derived from the arms of his Welf rival Otto IV.